Countly/countly-sdk-web/README.md

 # Countly Web SDK

+From version 23.12.0 this SDK depends on the modular [Countly JavaScript SDK](https://github.com/Countly/countly-sdk-js).

 This repository contains the Countly Web SDK, which can be integrated into websites and web applications.
 The Countly Web SDK is intended to be used with [Countly Lite](https://countly.com/lite), [Countly Flex](https://countly.com/flex) [Countly Enterprise](https://countly.com/enterprise).

 ## What is Countly?